alexeygrigorev/mlwiki.org/index.php/Voting_Theory_Relations.md

 ---
-title: "Voting Theory Relations"
 layout: default
 permalink: /index.php/Voting_Theory_Relations
+tags:
+- voting-theory
+title: Voting Theory Relations
 ---

-# Voting Theory Relations

 ## Voting Theory Relations
 The relations that are defined for [Voting Theory](Voting_Theory) principles and methods.
 Also used in theorems such as [May's Theorem](May's_Theorem) or [Arrow's Impossibility Theorem](Arrow's_Impossibility_Theorem)